durandaltheta/cpp_template_workshop/lesson_2_basic_templates_part_2.md

 ```

 ## Compiler Behavior with Templates and Inlining
 [Inlining in c++](https://en.cppreference.com/w/cpp/language/inline) is the language feature for writing code which can be "copy pasted" by the compiler wherever it is called in code instead of actually triggering a new function call on the stack.
+Inlining is a useful compiler technique because setting up new function calls on the stack during runtime has its own computation cost, in addition to the cost of actually *executing* the function.

-It is very similar to a [macro in c](https://gcc.gnu.org/onlinedocs/cpp/Macros.html), with the distinction that inlining in `c++` is actually at the discretion of the compiler (the `inline` keyword is just a suggestion).
+Inlining is very similar to [macros in c](https://gcc.gnu.org/onlinedocs/cpp/Macros.html), with the distinction that inlining in `c++` is actually at the discretion of the compiler (the `inline` keyword is just a suggestion).
 Additionally, `inline` code is namespace aware, unlike macros which blindly paste text.
-There's also varous edgecases around efficiency and compilation which requires functions to be a true function on the stack rather than an effective text copy/paste, which the compiler will handle internally.
+There's also varous edgecases around efficiency and compilation which requires `inline` functions to be a true function on the stack rather than an effective text copy/paste, which the compiler will handle internally.

-Inlining is a useful compiler technique because setting up new function calls on the stack during runtime has its own computation cost, in addition to the cost of actually *executing* the function.

 Inline functions and templates are very similar concepts.
 Their main distinction to the developer is that templates have the ability to be generated for different types (`std::string`, `int`, `my_object`, etc.), while inline functions are just normal functions with the `inline` keyword prepended to their definition:
 ```